l7mp/learning-go/99-labs/05-resilience/README.md

 ## Graceful shutdown

 A closer look at the code reveals another problem: what if the app dies between the both key-value store updates required to fully process a transfer complete?
 Say, the first call that increases the balance of the sender succeeds, but then the app dies for some reason and the second call that would decrease the balance of the receiver fails?
 We are again left with an inconsistent account database.
-What is worse, in Kubernetes such cases can happen completely legitimately; e.g., when scaling down the `splitdim` application as demand drops and we so need less pods, or during a software upgrade when we transition to a new version of `splitdim` and we kill the pods running the old version.
+What is worse, in Kubernetes such cases can happen completely legitimately; e.g., when scaling down the `splitdim` application as demand drops and so we need fewer pods, or during a software upgrade when we transition to a new version of `splitdim` and we kill the pods running the old version.
 Easily, we need a way to guarantee that even if the `splitdim` pod is terminated it will keep running until it finishes serving all outstanding client requests.
 This is called *graceful shutdown*, and it is one of the most critical resilience features a cloud native app should implement.

 Recall, implementing graceful shutdown in an app means to (1) listen to `SIGTERM` signals received from Kubernetes, (2) finish processing outstanding client requests, and then (3) exit voluntarily when the application is ready to shut down.
 Below are a couple of pointers that will guide you in adding the required modifications to the `main` function of the `splitdim` app to implement graceful shutdown:
 - Create a HTTP server object by calling, e.g., `s = &http.Server{Addr: ":8080"}`, and start it from a separate goroutine using `server.ListenAndServe()`.
 The goroutine should exit when the underlying network connection is closed from the main thread of the program: make sure to indicate an error to the user only if the error returned from `server.ListenAndServe` is not a "server connection closed" error (`http.ErrServerClosed`).